The Renters’ Rights Act 2025 - A New Era for the Private Rental Sector

 Kent Reynolds

 The Renters’ Rights Act 2025 marks one of the most significant overhauls of private rented housing law in England for decades.
+The Act received Royal Assent on 27th October 2025.
 It changes the balance between landlord and tenant rights, aiming to create a fairer, more transparent private rental market.
-Although Wales already operates under its own regime — the Renting Homes (Wales) Act 2016 — these reforms will transform how renting works in England from May 2026.
+Although Wales already operates under its own regime — the Renting Homes (Wales) Act 2016 – These reforms will transform how renting works in England, with the first major tenancy reforms due to take effect from 1 May 2026, and further phases (including a PRS Database, Ombudsman and standards reforms) following later.

 The End of Assured Shorthold Tenancies and Section 21

-Tenants will be able to give two months’ notice to leave at any time, and landlords will only be able to regain possession on specific statutory grounds such as serious rent arrears, anti‑social behaviour, selling the property, or moving back in themselves.
-The familiar “no‑fault” route to evict tenants without giving a reason will disappear.
+Under the new regime, tenants will generally be able to give notice to leave (typically two months) without waiting for a fixed term to end, and landlords will only be able to regain possession using specific statutory grounds – for example serious rent arrears, anti‑social behaviour, selling the property, or moving back in themselves.
+The familiar “no‑fault” section 21 route to evict tenants without giving a reason will disappear once abolition takes effect.

 These changes will also resolve a long‑standing technical quirk: some long leases with higher ground rents accidentally became assured tenancies under previous legislation.
-The new law will prevent that from happening in future.
+The new law closes that “AST trap” for high‑rent long leases, so they will no longer be treated as assured tenancies in future.

 Clearer Documentation and Tenant Rights